 Japan, an island country located in East Asia, is a beautiful place.
 In fact, there’s nothing quite like it during the summer months of the year.
 It’s festive and beautiful — filled with stunning beaches, colorful flower fields, and all sorts of great activities to keep you busy.
+You'll find so many interesting Japan tours regardless of what kind of adventure you might be looking for.
 Similar to the East Coast of the United States, the summer tends to be fairly humid and hot, so don’t forget to keep that in mind when you’re packing for your upcoming trip.
 Fortunately, some of the ideas on our list help you beat the heat and stay cool throughout your travels.

 Check Out a Fireworks Show

 Fun fact: fireworks actually originated in Asia.
 In Japan, they’re known as Hanabi, and it’s not hard to find a fireworks show as they’re a country-wide summer tradition.
 They were originally used to ward off evil spirits, but nowadays, you’ll find tons of fireworks shows held across the country.
 Some of them draw hundreds of thousands of spectators!
 If you’re in Hokkaido, there are nightly fireworks shows on the shore of Lake Toya.
 You can also check out the top fireworks festival/pyrotechnic contest, known as Omagari if you’re around at that time.

 Attend the Hiroshima Lantern Ceremony

 The Hiroshima Lantern Ceremony is held on August 6th each year to commemorate the lives of the individuals who passed away during the Hiroshima bombing.
 It’s a beautiful summer tradition wherein people put personal messages into colorful paper lanterns, then cast them into the Motoyasu River.
 If you want to take part, a small fee will be required to cast a lantern or you can simply watch.